richwynmorris/JS210/revision_materials/variables_as_pointers.md

 ### Variable declarations

 * When variables are declared with either `let` or `const` they are left in a unset condition after being hoisted.
-If those variables  are not assigned values at any point in the program, they reference the value `undefined` if used in the program.
-If they are assigned a value later in the program, Javascript recognises this and raises an error if the variable is used before it is initialized a value.
+If those variables are not assigned values at any point in the program, they reference the value `undefined` if passed to a function in the program.
+If they are assigned a value later in the program's execution, Javascript recognises this and raises an error if the variable is used before it is initialized a value.